 When you’re picking out paint, choose a good latex variety that can be used outdoors.
 For the best coverage, apply a layer of outdoor grade primer, then two layers of paint.
 You’re not covering too much area, so any outdoor paint you have leftover from another project, or a single can of mistake paint from a hardware store ought to get the job done and save you some money.

 After you’re done painting, let your hive air out for several days.
 Even though you haven’t painted the inside, the smell of fresh paint can be overwhelming for the bees.

-If you’ve ordered your hive pre-assembled, you got to skip all that construction.
-If you ordered it pre-painted, too, you’ve really saved yourself a lot of work.
+If you’ve ordered your hive pre-assembled, you get to skip all that construction.
+If you ordered it pre-painted, too, you’ve saved yourself some work.
 You should still air it out for a few days, though.
-Anything new is going to have a fresh from the factory smell that the bees won’t appreciate.
+Anything new is going to have a fresh-from-the-factory smell that the bees won’t necessarily appreciate.

 The very first thing you need is something for your hive to sit on – if the bottom board rests on the ground it leaves the hive wide open to damp and critters.
 Some kits come with a hive stand, acting as a base.
 If your kit came with one, use it.
 If it didn’t, don’t despair.
 A hive can sit on anything as long as it’s level.
 Two cinder blocks with a piece of wood laid across them works perfectly.

 On top of your stand goes the bottom board.
 One side should have four pieces of wood, or cleats, running around the outside.
 The other should have three.
 Place it so the one with three is facing up, and the open end is pointing in the direction you want to be forward.
 This is your bee’s entrance.
 Check the balance of your stack so far making sure it doesn’t tip or rock.
 If it does, now is the time to adjust, not when it’s full of lots of honey and angry bees.